pushingice/scavenger-hunt/README.md

     python generate_clues.py 42

 This will create a subdirectory called `clues`.
-Be sure to Keep this file (called the README) open in a separate viewer.
+Be sure to keep this file (called the README) open in a separate viewer.

 ## Reference ##